As part of our series on the different scales and modes used in jazz, we shine a spotlight on the mixolydian scale.

 Fm / Bb7 / Eb major [use Bb mixolydian scale]

-Given the prevalence of the ‘two-five-one’ progression, there are a huge number of jazz standards to practice this over, including:
+Given the prevalence of the ‘two-five-one’ progression, there is a huge list of jazz standards to practice this over, including:

 Practice Improvising with the Mixolydian Scale